 Known as the festival capital of Northern Indiana, Visit Michigan City LaPorte celebrates its history, its people, and its natural beauty all year round.
-Ring in spring at the Friendship Botanical Gardens, spend a summer day at the LaPorte County Fair, size up some giant pumpkins at the Westville Pumpkin Festival, and explore a winter wonderland during the Washington Park Festival of Lights.
+Ring in spring at the Friendship Botanical Gardens, spend a summer day at the LaPorte County Fair, size up some giant pumpkins at the Westville Pumpkin Festival or sunflowers at the Sunflower Fair, and explore a winter wonderland during the Washington Park Festival of Lights.
 With such a full calendar of events, the only question is: When will you be visiting?

 Experience Indiana’s Cool North from the dunes to downtown